Combs, Causality and Contractions in Atomic Markov Categories

 \begin{example} $\borelstoch$ does not satisfy the contraction identity \eqref{cc} from the introduction. \end{example} \begin{proof}

 \end{proof}

-This type of counterexample can easily be adapted to other Markov categories which feature atomless distributions, such as quasi-Borel spaces or nominal sets (\cite{Stein2021a}).
+This type of counterexample can easily be adapted to other Markov categories which feature atomless distributions, such as quasi-Borel spaces or nominal sets (\cite{Stein2021}).
 As we will see, such counterexamples are impossible when the category in question is atomic.

-We remark that the notion of atomicity is dependent on the surrounding category.
-The Gaussian distribution $\mathcal{N}(0,1)$ is non-atomic in $\borelstoch$, but it is atomic in the subcategory $\catname{Gauss}$.
+A subtle caveat is that the notion of atomicity is dependent on the surrounding Markov category: The standard normal distribution $\mathcal{N}(0,1)$ is non-atomic in $\borelstoch$, but it \emph{is} atomic in the subcategory $\catname{Gauss}$.
 More generally, the category $\catname{TychStoch}$ of Tychonoff spaces and continuous Markov kernels is atomic \cite{Fritz2023a}, despite featuring atomless measures: Note that the map $\eq$ from the counterexample \ref{example:borelstoch-no-contraction} fails to be continuous. \\

-We return to the abstract properties of atomic morphisms \begin{proposition} In a Markov category $\C$, the following morphisms $p$ are always atomic \begin{enumerate} \item morphisms of `full support', in the sense that $f_1 =_p f_2$ implies $f_1 = f_2$. \item deterministic morphisms \item if $\C$ is satisfies the causality axiom, $g$ is deterministic, and $p$ is atomic, then the composite $g \circ p$ is atomic \end{enumerate} \end{proposition} Note that atomic morphisms are generally not closed under composition, and atomicity cannot be checked on points (see Example~\ref{ex:atomic-no-composition}).
+We return to the abstract properties of atomic morphisms. \begin{proposition} In a Markov category $\C$, the following morphisms $p$ are always atomic \begin{enumerate} \item morphisms of `full support', in the sense that $f_1 =_p f_2$ implies $f_1 = f_2$. \item deterministic morphisms \item if $\C$ satisfies the causality axiom (\cite[11.31]{Fritz2020b}), $g$ is deterministic, and $p$ is atomic, then the composite $g \circ p$ is atomic \end{enumerate} \end{proposition} Note that atomic morphisms are generally not closed under composition, and atomicity cannot be checked on points (see Example~\ref{ex:atomic-no-composition}).
 We now show that the atomicity axiom plus conditionals imply a basic contraction identity.
 These will be sufficient to prove all of them (\ref{sec:causaltraces-laws}).
 We need the following technical notion to rule out pathological cases: